Request a special dispensation to consult and/or reproduce archives

 Once they have been filed at the ANLux, and their administrative usefulness has expired, public archives may be disclosed to anyone who requests them from the ANLux.
 However, specific terms of protection apply and vary depending on the type of information contained in the archived document (e.g. documents considered to pose a threat to Luxembourg's national security, or containing personal information on a natural person, etc.).

 During these periods of protection, it is generally not possible to consult or reproduce the documents in question.
-Nevertheless, researchers may file a request with the ANLux for a special dispensation to consult and/or reproduce such public archives.
+However, anyone carrying out research or scientific work in the public interest may request a dispensation from the ANLux in order to consult and/or reproduce these public archives.

 Who is concerned

-- who is undertaking research or scientific work in the public interest; or
+Anyone carrying out research or scientific work in the public interest.

 Documents in question